Melrand

 Melrand ([mɛlʁɑ̃]; Mêlrant) is a commune in the Morbihan department of Brittany in north-western France.
-Inhabitants of Melrand are called in French Melrandais.

 Population

-Melrand's population peaked at 3,712 in 1921 and déclined at 1,521 in2019.
-This represents a 59.0% decrease in total population since the peak census figure.
+Inhabitants of Melrand are called in French Melrandais.
+Melrand's population peaked at 3,712 in 1921 and declined to 1,520 in 2020.
+This represents a 59% decrease in total population since the peak census figure.

 Geography

 The village centre is located 14 km southwest of Pontivy and 32 km northeast of Lorient.
 Historically, the village belongs to the Vannetais.
 The Blavet river forms the eastern border of the commune.
 The Sarre river, a tributary of the Blavet river, flows through Melrand.

 Neighbouring communes

 Melrand is border by Bubry to the west, by Guern to the north, by Pluméliau-Bieuzy to the east and by Quistinic to the south.

 Map

 Breton language

 In 2008, 31.4% of children in the commune attended schools taught in Breton and French for their primary education.